bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-35-skill-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life practices skills that align with your values and contribute to causes you care about, finding deeper meaning in the mastery process.</p>
+<p>Joa practices skills that align with your values and contribute to causes you care about, finding deeper meaning in the mastery process.</p>
 </div>

 <div class="verse">